sumpygump/ambient/README.md

 Recommended: link `ambient` in a directory on your path.
 E.g. `ln -s ambient ~/bin/ambient`

-### Alternate install (compile pygame from source)
+### Alternate install for pygame (compile pygame from source)

-If you notice high CPU usage while running ambient, it may be due to [known issue 331](https://github.com/pygame/pygame/issues/331).

-To install pygame from scratch instead, use the following commands (assuming linux):
+To install pygame from scratch instead of using pip, you can use the following commands (assuming linux):

 ```
 # Clone source repo